What is the best budget 3D printer under $300?

 The best choice of 3D printer for beginners is an assembled, plug-n-play 3D printer such as the Qidi Tech X-One 2 or the FlashForge Finder.
 Such 3D printers are easy to operate and offer a great first experience with 3D printing.

-Best cheap 3D printer kit?
+What’s the best cheap 3D printer kit?

-Cheap 3D printer for sale?
+Where to find a cheap 3D printer for sale?

 There are plenty of affordable 3D printers for sale on Amazon, with prices starting under $200 even for assembled 3D printers.